bruce/bitmask-attribute/README.markdown

 About this Fork
 ---------------
 This Fork is just a little tweak to bruce/bitmask_attribute in order to replace the depreciated Kernel#returning function.
+To install this fork run: gem install gabrielhase-bitmask-attribute

 Example
 -------